jokva/talks/rediscovering-fire/source/context.rst

 At the time of writing, a C++ front for segyio is in development.
 It's shaping up to look very different from the C core library, and intended for downstream consumption.
-We've worked it into a few in-house projects, but it's a living example of the reusability of the core library's design.
+We've worked it into a few in-house projects, but it's a living example of the flexibility and repurposability of the core library design.

 About SEG-Y
 -----------